PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Cancellation behavior

+To cancel your plan, downgrade your plan to the **Free** plan.

 Cancelling your subscription will apply at the end of your current billing period.
-All workflows and sources will deactivate at the end of the billing period.
+Workflows, connected accounts and sources will be deactivated from newest to oldest until the Free limits have been reached.

 ## FAQ